-Can be a bit of a diva if not kept constantly moist, but not soggy.
-Mist often and mulch to help soil retain moisture.
-Set a few feet from a southern or eastern-facing window; turn weekly to ensure even light.Yeah, it’s worth it.
-Zone: 3–8
+A cold-hardy fern known for its outdoor appeal, the American Maidenhair fern is also a rewarding fern to grow indoors.
+It can be a bit of a diva if not kept constantly moist, but not soggy.
+Mist often and mulch to help the soil retain moisture.
+Set a few feet from a southern or eastern-facing window; turn weekly to ensure even light.
+Yes, it’s worth it.
+Zones 3–8.

-Light: Indirect is best such as that provided by a south or east facing window.
+Light: Indirect is best such as that provided by a south or east-facing window.

 Temperature: On the cool side (about 70 degrees) and away from drafts.

-Food: Generally, feed weekly with liquid fertilizer that’s diluted to one-half strength (known as “feeding weekly, weakly”).
+Food: Generally, feed weekly with a liquid fertilizer that’s diluted to one-half strength (known as “feeding weekly, weakly”).

 T.L.C: Occasionally misting the plant or taking it into a warm shower will help keep it clean.